 It is the most remote lighthouse operated by Trinity house.

 The Smalls Lighthouse stands on a small rock approximately 20 miles (32 kilometres) west of St David's Peninsula.

-The current Smalls Lighthouse.
 In 1859 Trinity House, having bought out the previous leaseholders in 1836, began the construction of the current Lighthouse.
 The tower was completed in 1861.
 In 1978 a helideck was erected above the lantern and in 1987 the lighthouse was automated.

 The first wind-and solar-powered lighthouse in the UK.
 Although it has only a 35 watt bulb, with the aid of lenses, this can be seen up to 21 miles (34 km) away.
 It was the first lighthouse in the country to have an installed flushing toilet.